numbbo/coco/README.md

 2. For a machine running the post-processing
   - Python 2.6 or 2.7 with `numpy` and `matplotlib` installed

-For Python (running the post-processing), we recommend to install the Anaconda library (https://www.continuum.io/downloads).
+For Python (running the post-processing), we recommend to install the [Anaconda library](https://www.continuum.io/downloads).
 Please note that Python 3 is not yet supported for the post-processing part of NumBBO/CoCO!

 ### Windows Specifics
 Under Windows, two alternative compile toolchains can be used: